 Other Perks: This card has no foreign transaction fees and uses chip technology for added security.

 Potential Benefits: If you’re frequent international travelers, this may be the card for you.
 With our spend scenario above, you won’t put enough on the card for the Travel Together Ticket.
-But you’ll earn 95,000 Avios in your first year of cardmembership.
-These points are worth about 1.5 cents each, for a total of $1,425 in rewards.
+But you’ll earn 120,000 Avios in your first year of card membership and the ticket if you can hit $30,000.
+These points are worth about 1.5 cents each, for a total of $1,800 in rewards + the free ticket.
 You could travel internationally for that!

 If United is your airline of choice, you can get some great bonus perks from this card right now.
 It lets you earn miles for both United purchases and everyday spending, and gives you the first checked bag for free for each person whose ticket you purchase on the card.